DIEP Flap Reconstruction

 What are the risks of DIEP flap breast reconstruction?

 All surgeries carry a measure of risk that can be minimized by a qualified surgeon.
 The risks of this procedure include bleeding, infection, poor healing of incisions, and anesthesia complications.
 Be sure to discuss these with your doctor during your consultation.

 What happens after the surgery?

 Dr. Feledy may place a temporary fluid drainage tube under the skin.
 Gauze or bandages are applied to your incisions, and you will receive an elastic bandage or support bra to minimize swelling and unnecessary movement.
 Healing will continue over the course of a month as swelling decreases and the breast shape improves.
-Be sure to follow your doctor's instructions and have regular follow-ups to verify the health of your new breast.
+Be sure to follow your doctor’s instructions and have regular follow-up visits to verify the health of your new breast.

 What results can I expect?